1995 Bandy World Championship

 The 1995 Bandy World Championship was contested by 8 men's Bandy playing nations.
-The championship was played at Guidant John Rose Minnesota Oval in Roseville, Minnesota, United States on 29 January – 5 February 1995.
+The championship was played at Guidant John Rose Minnesota Oval in Roseville, Minnesota, United States from 29 January to 5 February 1995.
 It was the first time that the men's championship was played in America.
 Kazakhstan made its championship debut, whereas the Netherlands choose not to take part in the tournament.
 Sweden became champions.